 Water quality monitoring is a critical part of lake management.
 Water quality monitoring provides an ongoing record of conditions in a waterbody.
 Changes in water quality can indicate threats from sources such as failed or inadequate septic systems, agricultural and lawn runoff, burgeoning development and erosion from construction site.
 Prompt identification of threats to water quality makes it possible to remedy them before irreversible harm has been done.
 Riparian's enjoyment of the water resource and the value of their property depend on maintaining water quality.
-The following tables break down the parameters tested in the different locations in Portage Lake including the Deep Hole Basins, shoreline sites, Tributaries and Storm Drains.
+The following tables break down the parameters tested in the different locations in Portage Lake including the Deep Hole Basins (Basin 1 and Basin 2), Shoreline Sites (3A, 3B, 3D), Tributaries (Glen Creek, McCormick Creek, Onekama Creek, Schimke Creek, Dunham Creek, Stream #9, Hansen Creek) and Storm Drains (#2, #5, #6, #7).